 Each year, 40 to 45 researchers from 10 to 15 countries participate in CAS projects.

 Following an application process that includes an international peer review, the CAS Board of Directors selects three projects for a one-year residency.
-Project leaders are then given two years to plan for their stay at CAS.
+Project leaders are then given one year to plan for their stay at CAS.

 Funding and Partnerships